Birds and boat trips, seals and stories...

 - Golden Gate for trips to Longstone Island and the lighthouse made famous by the Grace Darling story

-David Steele has been the head warden on the Farne Islands for some years now; he heads up the team of volunteers and students who come to live in the medieval pele tower adjacent to the lighthouse on Inner Farne for nine months of the year to monitor, count and generally keep an eye on the wildlife.
-We find his blog very interesting and entertaining, and also follow him on Twitter because we find out what's happening out there, as it happens!
+There is a team of wardens looking after the islands - often volunteers and students who come to live in the medieval pele tower adjacent to the lighthouse on Inner Farne for nine months of the year to monitor, count and generally keep an eye on the wildlife.
+We like to follow them on Twitter because we find out what's happening out there, as it happens!
+The National Trust's Farne Islands website is here.

 If you have any questions about a Farne Islands trip, then just ask!